ehtick/openshot-qt/doc/animation.rst

 (`circle=Bézier, diamond=linear, square=constant`) will appear on the bottom of your clip at that position.
 Move your play-head to another point over that clip, and adjust the properties again.
 All animations require at least 2 key frames, but can support an unlimited number of them.

+Use the :guilabel:`Next Marker` and :guilabel:`Previous Marker` toolbar buttons to step through the selected item's keyframes.
+They follow whichever clip, effect, or transition is selected.
+When an effect is selected, navigation also stops at the start and end of its parent clip.

 To adjust the **interpolation mode**, right click on the small graph icon next to a property value.